progame1201/Uptimer/README.md

-requests module (cmd -> pip install requests) urllib3 module (cmd -> pip install urllib3) if you need to use the urllib method ping3 module (cmd -> pip install ping3) if you need to use the ping3 method
+requests module (cmd -> pip install requests) urllib3 module (cmd -> pip install urllib3) if you need to use the urllib method ping3 module (cmd -> pip install ping3) if you need to use the ping3 method configparser module (cmd -> pip install configparser) Or you can use my sh or bat file to install all modules

 you need to write all links with https://